MicrosoftDocs/memdocs/sccm/develop/core/understand/sqlviews/sample-queries-collections-configuration-manager.md

 manager: dougeby
 ---

-# Sample Queries for Collections in Configuration Manager
+# Sample queries for collections in Configuration Manager

 The following sample queries demonstrate how to join some of the most commonly used collection views to other views.

-## Joining Collection Views
+## Joining collection views

 The following query lists the resources in the Configuration Manager hierarchy that are in a collection, the assigned site for client computers, the collection ID, collection name, and the last time the collection was refreshed.
 The **v_FullCollectionMembership** view is joined to the **v_Collection** view by using the **CollectionID** column.
 The query results are sorted by resource name and then by collection ID.